 Hope Powell was the women who led Great Britain’s women’s Olympic team at London 2012 and has been one of several managers who have speculated that a women will lead a men’s premier league team in the next decade.
 She has become a role model within the sport, following in the footsteps of women such as West Ham vice-chairman Karren Brady, who became the first female managing director of a Football League club when she took charge at Birmingham in 1993.

 The profile of women within football is certainly growing and the FA are committed to encouraging more girls and women to participate within the sport.
 Female participation is needed at all levels, from players to management and coaching.
-For more information about ways of getting involved visit http://www.thefa.com/womens-girls-football
+A large part of achieving growth in girls’ football is by introducing more girls to the sport at an early age, a great way of doing so is through after-school football clubs.
+If you are running an after-school club for girls’ football or looking to set one up don’t forget to make sure you are covered, our after-school club insurance is ideally suited to protect you whilst running your club.

 So why not consider supporting the growth of female football coaches and follow the legacy of women such as Hope Powell?